-Keras is an open source library written in Python for artificial neural networks It is designed to enable fast experimentation with deep neural networks.
+Keras is an open-source library written in Python for artificial neural networks It is designed to enable fast experimentation with deep neural networks.

-TensorFlow is an open-source software library with focus on data flow and differential programming.
+TensorFlow is an open-source software library with a focus on data flow and differential programming.
 It is used for machine learning applications.

 PyTorch is an open source machine learning library based on the Torch library.
 It is used for applications such as computer visioning and natural language processing.
 It was primarily created by Facebook’s AI Research Lab.